Color Combination Guide – How to Unleash Your Page Superpowers

 In order to create and use only good color combinations it is essential to understand the nature and the features of each color.
+So please welcome a color combination guide that even professional designers would appreciate.
+Let’s get started.
 Red, blue and yellow are called primary colors because the rest of combinations are formed from these ones.
 More pragmatically, you may call these “the parents” of colors.
 The secondary colors are created by combining the primary colors, in equal parts:

 Blue + Yellow = Green

 Finally, we have the third-level colors that are formed by the combination of the primary-secondary or secondary–secondary colors – of course in equal parts.
 The results are the following:

 Blue + Green = Aquamarine

 Yellow + Orange = Marigold